Egerton Parish Council

 The Games Barn is the responsibility of one of the Parish Council's sub-committees – The Games Barn sub-committee.
 Its Treasurer/Secretary is the Clerk to the Parish Council.

-The Telecottage is also run as a sub-committee of the Parish Council, its Treasurer/Secretary is Parish Councillor Alison Richey.
+The Computer Centre is also run as a sub-committee of the Parish Council, Richard King is the representative, David Austin is treasurer.

 The Millenium Village Hall is situated on Parish Council land but the Hall itself is the responsibility of the Hall Management Committee, a separate Trust.